 • Course(s)

-• Upload Syllabus: For projects that involve revisions to existing course(s), please upload PDF copies of your original syllabus or syllabi for these courses (before making changes associated with your proposed project)
+• Upload Syllabus: For projects that involve revisions to existing course(s), please upload PDF copies of your original syllabus or syllabi for these courses (before making changes associated with your proposed project).
+Clearly label these documents as “original” or similar.

 • Request (select category; include “other”) – choose the best option